owntech-foundation/Core/docs/adc.md

 Software triggers is generally speaking not suitable for applications that requires precise timing.
 Sometimes measurement have to be taken at a specific time, in interaction with the control signal.

+!!! info
+    This kind of acquisition have a side benefit.
+It operates in the background and does not interfer with software.
+    It means that periodical sampling will not interrupt code execution.

+The trigger is the PWM peripheral, the ADC performs the conversion and place the result in an output buffer, the output buffer is directly placed in memory by a DMA.
+A rather complex software mechanics execute periodically and serve each measurement in a dedicated memory space.
+The periodical routine is executed at the beggining of the controlTask.

+!!! info
+    Synchronous measurement require having a controlTask running.

+!!! tip
+    This page informs on how to parameters the triggering of the measurement To retrieve measurement values please refer to DataAPI

 The section below explain how to synchronize measurements with control signals.

 !!! note